Removing Anodizing

-Needed items to remove anodizing
+How to remove aluminum anodizing

 • Easy-Off Heavy Duty Original Oven Cleaner (Yellow Can!).
 Do not get any of the other varieties.